TheKikGen/USBMidiKliK/README.md

 TTL/Serial MIDI IN and MIDI OUT conversion schematics can be found easily on the web.

+# Build Instructions

+## Prerequisits

+- git
+- fish shell

+## Build Dependencies

+These can be automatically downloaded and prepared by executing

+	$ ./scripts/init.fish

+If dependencies change, it might be necessary to delete them and download them anew:

+	$ rm -rf ./dependencies
+	$ ./scripts/init.fish

+## Build

+	$ make [goal]

 # System Exclusive messages

 Sysex have the following format :